Book a demo of the industry-leading marketing program for veterinarians Schedule Here

 How do I know if I'm feeding my dog too much?

 It’s an excellent idea to have your veterinarian assess your dog based on what's called body condition score, so we'll feel their hips and their ribs, and we’ll ask you how they're doing at home.
 Are they lethargic?
 Do they get winded quickly?
-Those things may tell us if they're a little overweight.
+Those things may tell us if they're overweight.
 On the other hand, if we can feel the ribs prominently and their hips stick out, they might not be getting enough food.

 A dog should be rounded if you look straight down on them from the top.
 They shouldn't be squared off.
-And if you look at a dog from the side, their tummy should be tucked up instead of sagging down.
+And if you look at a dog from the side, their tummy should be tucked up instead of sagging down..

 How will a veterinarian be able to assess if my dog is getting proper nutrition?